adklu/GNULOCSYS_TXT_EDITOR_for_Android/README.md

 Privacy Policy

-GNULOCSYS_TXT_EDITOR_for_Android can open, edit and save off-line txt files, display off-line folder trees as text, search in txt files and folder trees and save paths of txt files in bookmark files.
+GNULOCSYS_TXT_EDITOR_for_Android can open, edit and save off-line txt files, display off-line folder trees as text, search in txt files and folder trees and save paths of txt files in txt files.
 There is no other online functionality implemented in GNULOCSYS_TXT_EDITOR_for_Android.
 GNULOCSYS_TXT_EDITOR_for_Android is not collecting, sending or processing other user data.